OAK06/kubernetes-getting-started/README.md

 - Your Kubernetes cluster will need access to your ghcr registry when pulling the image
     - You can create a secret in your cluster that hold's its your github access token's value using kubectl
     - Command: `kubectl create secret docker-registry <label> --docker-server=https://ghcr.io --docker-username=<username> --docker-password=<github personal access token> --docker-email=<github email>`
-- Now you can proceed to deploy your image either manually using commands or using .yaml files (.yaml is easier)
+- Now you can proceed to deploy your image either manually using commands or using .yaml files (.yaml is easier & you can name the files as you like):
-    - Example (You don't need to name the files like the following):
+    - *Deploying Flask App:*
         - `deployment.yaml` (Configuration for the containers)
         - `service.yaml` (Configuration for the provided service enabling access to your containers, ex: http access)
         - You can execute these yaml files using kubectl: